JayaswalPrateek/MyCSnotesForME/Cpp.md

 	- largest element stays at the top of the stack called max heap
 	- smallest element stays at the top of the stack called min heap
 - set
-	- stores only unique elemnts in a sorted order max heap
+	- stores only unique elements in a sorted order max heap
 	- `someset.find(3);` returns them memory location of 3 in the set
 		- if not in the set then it returns `someset.end();` which points after the end of the last element
 - multiset